T2MNetwork/website/_pages/2026/cfp.md

 __Submission__:

-Please submit your paper before (stay tuned: 🚧) with this link (I'm the link: 🚧).
-Papers will be selected by the [T2M scientific commitee](http://0.0.0.0:4000/about/).
+Please submit your paper before February 15th with this [link](/submit/).
+Papers will be selected by the [T2M scientific commitee](/about/).

 Information about the conference will be available on the conference webpage.
 For any additional information, don't hesitate to contact us at [organizers@t2m.network](mailto:organizers@t2m.network).